MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Groups/Get-MgBetaAllGroupSite.md

 ## SYNOPSIS
 List sites across geographies in an organization.
 For more details, see Best practices for discovering files and detecting changes at scale.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgAllGroupSite](/powershell/module/Microsoft.Graph.Groups/Get-MgAllGroupSite?view=graph-powershell-1.0)

 ## SYNTAX